prebid/prebid.github.io/prebid-video/video-long-form.md

 #### Required Parameters

+`video.context`
+A string indicating the ad unit type.

+`video.playerSize`
+An array of numbers indicating the height and width of the video player size that will be passed to the demand partners.

 `video.adPodDurationSec`
-An number indicating how long the ad pod should run.
+A number indicating how long the ad pod should run.

 `video.durationRangeSec`
-An number indicating how long the creatives of an ad pod should run.
+A number indicating how long the creatives of an ad pod should run.

 #### Optional Parameters